 - You would like your blog or website to remain live – Tell your next of kin your wishes and provide them with all of the relevant login information.
 If you host your own website you will also need to pass your server and domain registrant information.
 Both your URL and the intellectual property created may be of value.
 If you feel this is the case you may want to state “the URL and all of the intellectual property of the content created belongs to the person (insert name) who I pass down the website / blog (insert URL) to.”
 You should state your wishes in your will and speak to the benefiter about updating the ownership of the website in advanced, ongoing server costs, URL renewals etc.

 - Consider donating your business website – You may want to consider donating your business to a relevant business or to a third party.
 This may be a family member or friend of yours who works within the same sector or provides similar services.
 If you do plan to carry this task out you may want to inform the benefiter and teach them how to manage the website from an administrative perspective (if you have both the time and knowledge to do so).
 You should state your wishes in your will and speak to the benefiter about updating the ownership of the website in advanced.

-- Sell your business website – If you plan to sell your business you may want to state how you would recommend selling it.
-By appointing a business partner to help facilitate this process, life may be easier on those left behind.
-You may also want to consider attaining legal advice regarding the ownership and passing on your business website.
+- Sell your business website – If you plan to sell your business you may want to include the sale of the website in it.
+You may want to consider attaining legal advice regarding the ownership and passing on your business and the business website.

-What to do with someones website when die (check list)
+What to do with someone’s website after they have died (check list)

 If no instructions are given about what to do with someones website once they die you may want to carryout the following: